Treatment for Cat & Dog Behavior Problems in Germantown, MD

-Having a cat or dog with behavior problems, including anxiety, separation anxiety, etc., can be difficult, but you don’t have to work through it alone.
-Our experienced staff has experience diagnosing and treating cats and dogs with behavior problems to help them lead a happier life.
+Having a cat or dog with behavior problems—including anxiety, separation anxiety, and more—can be difficult.
+The good news is you don’t have to work through it alone.
+Our experienced staff at Germantown Vet has experience diagnosing and treating cats and dogs with behavior problems to help them lead a happier life.

 The first step in treating anything is a proper diagnosis—and the same goes for your cat or dog’s behavior problems.
-But how do you know when it’s a behavior problem (such as anxiety) as opposed to simply your pet’s personality?
-Here are some things to look out for:
+But how do you know when it’s a behavior problem (such as anxiety) or simply your pet’s personality?

 - Change in behavior – if your pet’s behavior changes drastically around other people, around other animals, when you leave the house, etc., this could be a sign of a behavioral problem.

 - Excessive fear – if your pet seems to have excessive fear of particular situations or things, especially if this fear has developed suddenly, you should discuss this with your veterinarian.

 - Hair loss – hair loss in dogs can be a very common sign of stress and anxiety.
 Sometimes, nervous pets will scratch or chew on their fur until it falls out.

 - Loss of appetite – anytime your pet has a change in appetite, it should be a cause for concern.
 Discuss any changes with one of our experienced veterinarians to figure out what’s going on.

 - Age – if your pet is older and suddenly exhibiting behavior problems, he or she could need senior pet care.